carrieli15/821Biostats_Final/README.md

 ## System Overview

-The system comprises several Python classes designed to handle different aspects of student data management:
+The system includes several Python classes in ``src/student.py`` designed to handle different aspects of student data management:

 - **`StudentManager`**: Manages student information within the database.
 This class handles tasks such as creating tables, parsing data from TSV files, and performing CRUD operations on student records.

 - **`StudentList`**: Represents a comprehensive list of all students in the database.
-It is utilized to retrieve specific attributes for any student, facilitating detailed data queries and interactions.
+It is utilized to retrieve specific attributes for any student.

 - **`Grades`**: Calculates statistical measures such as maximum, minimum, and average scores for various subjects, aiding in the academic assessment of students.